-The retail loyalty programs we manage typically provide cardholders with statement credit or cash back rewards.
+The credit rewards loyalty programs we manage typically provide cardholders with statement credit or cash back rewards.
 Other programs include rewards points, which are redeemable for a variety of products or awards, or merchandise discounts that are earned by achieving a pre-set spending level on their private label credit card, Dual Card or general purpose co-branded credit card.
 The merchandise discounts can be mailed to the cardholder, accessed digitally or may be immediately redeemable at the partner's store.
 These loyalty programs are designed to generate incremental purchase volume per customer, while reinforcing the value of the card to the customer and strengthening customer loyalty.
-We continue to provide loyalty programs to customers that utilize non-credit payment types such as cash, debit or check.
-These multi-tender loyalty programs will allow our partners to market to an expanded customer base and allow us access to additional prospective cardholders.
+We continue to support and integrate into our partners' loyalty programs to customers that utilize non-credit payment types such as cash, debit or check.
+These multi-tender loyalty programs allow our partners to market to an expanded customer base and allow us access to additional prospective cardholders.